RateCity.com.au

 When comparing fees and interest rates between Afterpay and credit cards, it’s easy to assume that the former is the only option you have to keep costs down.
 After all, we typically associate credit cards with eye-wateringly high interest rates and fees.
 However, a little research can still find you low-fee, low-rate credit card options

-Purchase rates can run as high as nearly 25 per cent on some credit cards.
-However, there are a multitude of credit cards with interest rates of 10 per cent or below.
-In fact, the lowest on the RateCity database sits under 7 per cent.
+Purchase rates can run as high as nearly 25% on some credit cards, such as rewards cards.
+However, there are also many credit cards with interest rates of 10% or below.
+In fact, the lowest on the RateCity database sits under 8%.
 Some of the big banks like NAB, CBA and Westpac, have even started offering special 0% interest credit cards to compete with Afterpay and other BNPL providers.

 Keep in mind that there is a chance you may be able to keep costs nearly as low as you would through Afterpay, if you’re the type of person who: